anitasv/jigsaw/README.md

 Long story short simply throwing  entire problem  at SAT solver is not very efficient, probably solving edges first and moving in in separate steps and hints with a solver might be more efficient.
-But for size 11x11 it was solving within minutes, larger ones like 32x32 runs out of JVM memory (16GB).
+For larger than 10x10 use external sat solver, see result of 12x12 in [RUNS)(./RUNS.md).

 It also possible to use this to generate a DIMACS cnf file, I implemented a variant of [Tseitin Transform](https://en.wikipedia.org/wiki/Tseytin_transformation) to make this, and performance